Skip to content

 Introduction

-These days, when people talk about programming, Intent is the buzzword of the moment.
-As with every trending keyword, people are attaching "intent" to architectures (MVI), to programming methodologies (Intent-Driven Programming), and generally making a big fuss about how important it is.
+These days, when people talk about programming, the buzzword is Intent.
+As with every trendy keyword, intent is declared important, so now it gets attached to architectures (MVI), bolted onto programming methodologies (Intent-Driven Programming), and generally causes quite a stir.

-The content itself is fine.
+The substance is fine.
 We should value intent.
 We should understand the consumer's intent.
-We should grasp the end user's intent and incorporate it into our programming.
+We should grasp the end user's intent and incorporate it into programming.

-We casually throw around the phrase "good abstraction," but when you actually sit down and write code, you repeatedly find that designs which looked clean at first gradually fall apart over time.
-This isn't simply a matter of mistakes or skill level.
-The problem is more fundamental: the process by which intent is translated into a real system passes through multiple layers of abstraction, and it is the information loss and context dependency that occur between those layers that cause the breakdown.
+We casually use the phrase "good abstraction," yet anyone who has actually written code has repeatedly experienced a design that looked clean at first gradually falling apart over time.
+This phenomenon is not simply a matter of mistakes or skill level.
+The problem runs deeper.
+The process by which intent is translated into a real system passes through multiple layers of abstraction, and the information loss and context-dependence that occur between those layers are the root cause.

-The problem is that the word has been used far too broadly.
+The trouble is that this word has been used far too often.

-Kuhn himself, in The Structure of Scientific Revolutions, has been criticized for using the term "paradigm"
+Kuhn himself, in The Structure of Scientific Revolutions, is criticized for using the term "paradigm"

 (Masterman's classic critique)